agmcfarland/FluPipeline/README.md

 biocLite('ShortRead', suppressUpdates=TRUE, ask=FALSE)
 biocLite('genbankr', suppressUpdates=TRUE, ask=FALSE)

-#press space

 q(save="no")

 ```

-2. Clone the FluPipeline repository

 Afterwards change directory to the where the FluPipeline pipeline is located and type the following in the terminal:

 ```
-python FluPipeline.py -h
+python fluPipeline.py -h
 ```

-If everything worked, you should see the help message displayed.
+If you got a help message, proceed to run the test below.

 ## Test

 ```
-cd /path/to/FluPipeline
+cd /path/to/FluPipeline-main

 python fluPipeline.py \
 --base_directory /path/to/output \